protozeit/ctf-writeups/InnoCTF19/lines_DONE/README.md

 - Category: Crypto
 - Rating: Hard

-We have a graph problem on out hands.
+We have a graph problem on our hands.
 Since one of the nodes is an underscore, we can be sure that the correct path through the graph will spell out the flag.
 ![lines](lines.png)

 We can already notice a few things about the graph

 - Most of the nodes have 2 edges connected to them, so they're probably show up only once (if they show up more times I'll mean that the same word shows up twice which is improbable)
 - `T` and `_` have more edges than the other nodes which probably means they show up twice in the graph
-- `8` only has one edge, so there's a good change our flag either starts or ends there (or the flag will contain N8N which again, is unlikely)
+- `8` only has one edge, so there's a good chance our flag either starts or ends there (or the flag will contain N8N which again, is unlikely) and the same goes for `1`

 At this point we can probably figure it out manually, but let's write some networkx code.